 The primary revenue source for the Tourism Commission is derived from a three percent tax upon the occupancy of hotel rooms, motel rooms, and overnight camping facilities within the boundaries of DeSoto Parish.
 This tax is subject to changes in the economy in the short-term and in the long-term.
-In budgeting for the year ended December 31, 2024, the Tourism Commission expects expenses to remain higher as the 2021 grant revenue is expended.
-The Tourism Commission expects revenues to remain stable.
+In budgeting for the year ended December 31, 2025, the Tourism Commission expects revenues and expenses to remain stable year over year.